lynnfaraday/aresmush.com/tutorials/manage/index.md

 {% include tutorial_warning.html %}

 {% tip %}
-In addition to these overview articles, you'll find help files on specific admin commands in-game under the  <code>~admin~</code>  sections of the help files.
-For example:   <code>help manage apps</code> .
+In addition to these overview articles, you'll find help files on specific admin commands in-game under the  `~admin~`  sections of the help files.
+For example:   `help manage apps` .
 {% endtip %}

 ## Game Administration